-The Ground Jury, foreign Technical Delegate and Veterinary Commission, will be appointed by the FEI in consultation with the Organising Committee.

-All Officials must be selected from the FEI Level 3 list.
+The Ground Jury, Foreign Technical Delegate will be appointed by the FEI in consultation with the Organising Committee.
+All Eventing Officials must be elected from the Level 3 list.
+The Veterinary Commission and/or Foreign Veterinary Delegate, will be appointed in accordance with the VRs.